George Kittle: 2018 season

+During the season-opening 24–16 road loss to the Minnesota Vikings, Kittle had five receptions for 90 yards.
+Two weeks later against the Kansas City Chiefs, he caught five passes for 79 yards in the 38–27 road loss.
+In the next game against the Los Angeles Chargers, Kittle recorded six receptions for 125 yards and an 82-yard touchdown during the narrow 29–27 road loss.

+During Week 7 against the Rams, Kittle recorded five receptions for 98 yards and a touchdown in the 39–10 loss.
+Two weeks later against the Oakland Raiders on Thursday Night Football, he caught four passes for 108 yards and a touchdown in the 34–3 blowout victory.
+In the next game against the Giants on Monday Night Football, Kittle had nine receptions for 83 yards during the 27–23 loss.

-In the season opener against the Minnesota Vikings, Kittle had five receptions for 90 yards in a 24–16 loss.
-During Week 4 against the Los Angeles Chargers, Kittle recorded an 82-yard touchdown reception as part of a 125-yard performance as the 49ers narrowly lost by a score of 29–27.
-During Week 7 against the Rams, he had five receptions for 98 yards and a touchdown in the 39–10 loss.
-During Week 14 against the Denver Broncos, Kittle set a franchise record for receiving yards by a tight end with 210, all coming in the first half, as well as becoming the first 49ers tight end to surpass 1,000 receiving yards.
-During the season finale against the Rams, Kittle broke Travis Kelce's single-season receiving yards record for a tight end, less than an hour after Kelce broke the record, on a 43-yard touchdown and finished the season with 1,377 yards.
-The record was again broken by Kelce in 2020.
+During a Week 14 20–14 victory over the Denver Broncos, Kittle set a franchise record for receiving yards by a tight end with 210 on seven receptions, all coming in the first half, as well as becoming the first 49ers tight end to surpass 1,000 receiving yards.
+Two weeks later against the Chicago Bears, he was the leading receiver with seven receptions for 74 yards in the 14–9 loss.
+In the regular season finale against the Rams, Kittle recorded nine receptions for 149 yards and a touchdown during the 48–32 road loss.
+He broke Travis Kelce's single-season receiving yards record for a tight end, less than an hour after Kelce broke the record.

+Kittle finished his second professional season with 88 receptions for 1,377 yards and five touchdowns in 16 games and starts.
 He was named as a Pro Bowler for the first time.
-He was ranked 29th by his fellow players on the NFL Top 100 Players of 2019.
+Kittle was ranked 29th by his fellow players on the NFL Top 100 Players of 2019.